-On the way in, they passed a stack of gray waiting-room chairs and diagrams of the human body – detailed sketches of the nervous system and the brain – yet to be hung on the freshly painted peach-colored walls.
-Read More
+As the sky darkened with rain clouds help from internist Don Lambert who together with Dr. AbuZarad they unloaded the table from the back of Lambert’s pickup into the soon-to-be Crescent Community Clinic of Hernando County.
+On the way into the building, they maneuvered the large brown rectangle down exam table down a long, narrow hallway and into one of the examination rooms.
+On the way they passed a stack of gray waiting-room chairs and diagrams of the human body – detailed sketches of the nervous system and the brain – yet to be hung on the freshly painted peach colored walls.

 The Clinic opened with five licensed providers and a team of general support personnel.
 On three Saturdays each month the Clinic offered chronic health care on a walk-in basis.
 The number of individuals needing health care exploded and within three years the Clinic relocated into our current location at 5244 Commercial Way in Spring Hill.

 Fast forward to 2011